Condo Board Elections in Ontario: Voting, Quorum, Training & Removal Explained

 For boards navigating the full AGM process, our guide How to Prepare Your Condo's Annual General Meeting covers the logistics and common pitfalls in detail.

 Quorum is the critical first hurdle.
 The Act requires a minimum of 25% of all unit owners (by unit count) to be present in person or by proxy at the first and second attempts to hold the meeting.
 If a quorum is not reached on those two attempts, the threshold drops to 15% for any subsequent attempt.
-This is one of the most commonly misunderstood points: board members often confuse meeting quorum (25% of all owners) with board quorum (a majority of the directors on the board), which are two entirely different standards.

 Once a quorum is established, electing a director requires only a simple majority of votes cast by those present or represented by proxy at the meeting.